Want to jazz up your next salad or bowl? Add pickled red onions! Tangy & sweet, they're the best way to give almost any dish a bright pop of flavor!

 - Add them to a salad!
 This roasted cauliflower salad and this grilled potato salad show them off well.

 - Stuff them in a sandwich!
-Pair them with any bright sandwich filling like egg salad, chickpea shawarma, or this lemon edamame/avocado combo.
+Pair them with any bright sandwich filling like egg salad, chickpea shawarma, or onto avocado toast.

 - Pile them on a burger!
 I like them with my favorite veggie burger, these falafel burgers, and my classic black bean burger.